 Every person deserves the opportunity to defend themselves in the face of the power of the State.
 With an experienced, compassionate lawyer on your side, you can explain what happened and protect yourself and your rights.

-A West Palm Beach criminal defense lawyer from Leifert & Leifert can fight on your behalf and get you the best result possible.
+A West Palm Beach Criminal Defense Lawyer from Leifert & Leifert can fight on your behalf and get you the best result possible.
 Contact our offices for a free consultation and case review by one of our lawyers to learn more.